alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 See the
 [complete code](https://github.com/alexfernandez/infra/blob/master/lib/log.js)
 for details.
-All in all we need 75 lines of code.
+All in 75 lines of code.

 ### Monitor